Rohan735-cool/Exoplanet-Research-NASA/README.md

 ## Procedure

 ### Step 1
 To obtain the csv file containing Exoplanet data, visit the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
+Click on "Data" and choose any of the dataset.
+Select the Columns you want and download them.
+(For better expirence; download them as ".csv" file)

+### Step 2
+Create a Folder and save your CSV File.
+You can perform this project on VS Code or Excel, but I would suggest using the "Jupiter Notebook" for your easy going.
+First install the "[Anaconda Prompt](https://www.anaconda.com/docs/getting-started/main)."
+You can easily access the Jupiter Notebook through Anaconda.

+### Step 3

 Methods: Self-taught through online free sources (Microsoft/DataCamp), then moved to advanced learning through YT lectures from "Corey Schafer" and "Kimberly Fessel"